ekohl/django-postgresql-netfields/README.rst

 Dependencies
 ------------

-Current version of code is targeting Django 1.2 support, as this relies heavily on ORM internals supporting multiple versions is especially tricky. ``IPy`` is used for the same reasons. ``ipaddr`` is being considered, but the conversion hinges on the related projects conversion to ``ipaddr``.
+Current version of code is targeting Django 1.3 and 1.4 support. ``ipaddr`` is chosen because of inclusion in future python versions.

 Getting started
 ---------------